 - 10.4.4.
-A CSP advised by Communications Compliance that the outcome of its Compliance Assessment is that the CSP has not substantiated its Compliance Assessment Report must comply with a Direction to Remedy from Communications Compliance to either: [10.5.1 + new] - (a) provide a Remedial Compliance Action Plan (RCAP) to Communications Compliance within 30 days of receiving the assessment advice; or - (b) remedy the areas which led to the assessment of not substantiated within 30 days of receiving the Direction, or as otherwise agreed with Communications Compliance.
+A CSP advised by Communications Compliance that the outcome of its Compliance Assessment is that the CSP has not substantiated its Compliance Assessment Report must comply with a Direction to Remedy from Communications Compliance to either:

-Note: A Direction to submit an RCAP will generally be required where a multi-step approach, requiring more time, is needed to address the issue(s).
-A CommCom Direction for identified issues that can be remedied quickly will require the issues to be addressed and a report provided to confirm completion.
+[10.5.1 + new] - (a) provide a RCAP to Communications Compliance within 30 days of receiving the assessment advice; or - (b) remedy the areas which led to the assessment of not substantiated within 30 days of receiving the Direction, or as otherwise agreed with Communications Compliance. - Note: A Direction to submit an RCAP will generally be required where a multi-step approach, requiring more time, is needed to address the issue(s).
+A CommCom Direction for identified issues that can be remedied quickly will require the issues to be addressed and a report provided to confirm completion. - 10.4.5.
+The RCAP must be prepared using the template provided by Communications Compliance, to include: [new as explicit] - (a) details of each area which has not been substantiated; and - (b) details of how each is being addressed; and - (c) the timeframe in which full compliance will be achieved.

-- 10.4.5.
-The RCAP must be prepared using the template provided by Communications Compliance, to include: [new as explicit] - (a) details of each area which has not been substantiated; and - (b) details of how each is being addressed; and - (c) the timeframe in which full compliance will be achieved. - 10.4.6.
-Communication Compliance will consider the reasonableness of the proposed RCAP, including the proposed compliance timelines in the circumstances and will: [new as explicit] - (a) approve the RCAP, in which case it becomes an Approved RCAP; or - (b) request adjustments to the timeframes proposed. - 10.4.7.
-If directed, a CSP must cooperate with Communications Compliance towards earlier compliance timeframes. - 10.4.8.
-Any subsequent adjustment to an approved RCAP must be agreed with Communications Compliance.

-Note: once agreed, the adjusted RCAP is considered an Approved RCAP.

-- 10.4.9.
-A CSP with an Approved RCAP must: - (a) provide monthly RCAP Progress Reports to Communications Compliance, or on a different timeframe as directed; and - (b) achieve compliance within the timeframes set out in the RCAP or as other agreed with Communications Compliance.
+- 10.4.6.
+Communication Compliance will consider the reasonableness of the proposed RCAP, including the proposed compliance timelines in the circumstances and will: [new as explicit] - (a) approve the RCAP, in which case it becomes an Approved RCAP; or - (b) request reasonable adjustments to the remedial actions proposed; and/or - (c) request reasonable adjustments to the timeframes proposed. - 10.4.7.
+If directed, a CSP must cooperate with Communications Compliance on adjustments to the remedial actions proposed, and/or towards earlier compliance timeframes. - 10.4.8.
+Any subsequent adjustment to an approved RCAP must be agreed with Communications Compliance. - Note: once agreed, the adjusted RCAP is considered an Approved RCAP. - 10.4.9.
+A CSP with an Approved RCAP must: - (a) provide monthly RCAP Progress Reports to Communications Compliance, or on a different timeframe as reasonably directed; and - (b) achieve compliance within the timeframes set out in the RCAP or as otherwise agreed with Communications Compliance.